• Skip to primary navigation

 Expert Tips

-• Use a whisk to evenly distribute the sauce ingredients.
+• Use a mini whisk to evenly distribute the sauce ingredients.

-• If you're adding sugar to the base sauce, mix well until fully dissolved.
+• If adding sugar to the sauce, mix well until fully dissolved.

-• If you're adding ginger or green onions, make sure they're fresh and finely chopped or finely sliced.
+• If adding ginger or green onions, use fresh aromatics and finely chop them.

 Instructions